Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/assess-and-discover.md

 # Azure VMware Solution Well-Architected Framework: Operational Procedures -  Discovery and Assessment

-## Management & Monitoring
+## Monitoring and Logging

-This section assess how the Azure VMware Solution Private cloud and workloads are being monitored, how events are logged, and how alerting takes place if anomalies are detected
+This section assesses how the Azure VMware Solution Private cloud and workloads are being monitored, how events are logged, and how alerting takes place if anomalies are detected

 ### How are you monitoring workloads deployed in your Azure VMware Solution Private Cloud
 - Are Azure Monitor agents installed and deployed to collect OS metrics?
+- Are there tools in place for log aggregation?
 - Are Infrastructure, OS,  and application logs in a centralized place?
 - Are third tools a part of the monitoring solution?
 If so, are they approved for use with the Azure VMware Solution
 - Do you have vROPS (vRealize Operations) in use?
-- How are you collecting and assessing secrurity logs today?
+- How are you collecting and assessing security logs today?
+- Do you have tools in place for patch management?

+##  Alerting and remediation

+This section assesses how  alerting takes place if anomalies are detected in the Azure VMware Solution Private cloud?

+ Are thresholds configured for...
+ Is automation configured to alert responsible parties when thresholds are exceeded?
+ Are notifications in place to alert the appropriate teams in the even of an outage?
+ Are there tools in place for alerting and remediating stale patches, OS versions, and software configurations?
+ Are Log retention durations clearly defined?
+ Are alerts set to trigger only when thresholds defined are exceeded?